hetalang/heta-specifications/docs/tabular-format.md

 1. The first raw of the table is the header.
 It describes the meaning of cells content of other raws.
 The header syntax follows the [rules](#header-syntax-rules) for describing component properties and sub-properties.

 1. Each row represents a single Heta action.
 Empty rows will be skipped.
-Rows with `on` property set to `0` or _empty_ will be skipped as well.
+Rows with `on` property set to numeric `0`, Boolean `false`, or _empty_ will be skipped as well.
+Use numeric `1` or Boolean `true` to import a row.

 1. Each cell represents the property value or values.
 Empty cell means the value is not set.